 What Bait do you use when Catfish Fishing in Colorado?

 Among the baits I use to catch catfish in Colorado are dip baits, cut baits, crawfish and blood baits.
-Dip baits are the easiest to make and they provide excellent results.
+I find the best catfish bait in Colorado are dip baits because they the easiest to make and they provide excellent results.

 You should cast into the deepest part of the lake you are fishing, remembering the catfish are bottom feeders.
 The cool Colorado waters make the fish sluggish at times, and I recommend waiting at least 30 minutes to see if you get any bites before deciding to switch.
 After switching baits, don’t give up on your spot just yet.
 Have another cast and see if the scent of the previous bait has lured some catfish into the area.